j-frilot/app-tracker/README.md

 ## Description

 Application Tracter is a simple person app that can be used to keep track of job applications.
 It made with react, express, and postgreql serving as the database.
-The configuration is setup so that it can easily be switched to mysql.
+The configuration is setup so that it can easily used with mysql.
 The core functions of the app is to be able to add details about job applications, store applications, update applications, and delete applications.

 ![screenshot](https://res.cloudinary.com/dsip2gx3i/image/upload/c_scale,q_auto,w_800/v1628213237/misc/app-tracker-screenshot.jpg)